Clearing Up Sugar Confusion

 How Sugar Intake Affects the Body

-First, let's go through what exactly happens to the body when sugar is consumed.
+First, let's go through what exactly happens to the body when sugar is consumed, as an important step in clearing up sugar confusion.
 Most natural and processed sweeteners are roughly half glucose and half fructose.
 While the body can make immediate use of glucose for energy, fructose must first be converted to blood glucose (if still needed), glycogen (up to a point), and fat for storage.
 Triglycerides are a byproduct of the conversion of excess glucose and all fructose into glycogen or fat.

 Once sugar is consumed, the pancreas is signaled and produces insulin, which helps shuttle the glucose into cells where it is either stored or used immediately for energy.
 Sometimes, your body over-responds to large sugar intake, sensing emergency, and then your blood sugar drops too low, leading you to feel tired, cranky, shaky, and hungry.
 So, you reach for another sweet snack to replenish that energy and the cycle repeats itself.
 Over time, your cells can become desensitized to insulin, no longer responding when it needs to bring glucose into the cell, leading to insulin resistance.